THE FRAGRANCE OF CHRIST

 15 For we are to God the fragrance of Christ among those who are being saved and among those who are perishing.

-If truly you are born again through faith in Christ Jesus and His atoning sacrifice, you are now the fragrance of Christ to God, having been covered with the robe of righteousness of Christ, and God is well pleased with you just as He is well pleased with Christ (Eph.
+If indeed you are born again through faith in Christ Jesus and His atoning sacrifice, you are now the fragrance of Christ to God, having been covered with the robe of righteousness of Christ, and God is well pleased with you just as He is well pleased with Christ (Eph.
 1:6, Matt.
 3:17, 17:5).

 The devil will go to any length to keep you away from understanding this gospel truth and from walking in the revelation knowledge of this potent truth!